Chagos Archipelago: Plants

 The Chagos Islands were colonised by plants once there was sufficient soil to support them—probably less than 4,000 years.
-Seeds and spores arrived on the emerging islands by wind and sea anc from passing seabirds.
-The native flora of the Chagos Islands is thought to consist of forty-one species of flowering plant and four ferns as well as a wide variety of mosses, liverworts, fungi and cyanobacteria.
+Seeds and spores arrived on the emerging islands by wind and sea and from passing seabirds.
+The native flora of the Chagos Islands is thought to consist of forty-one species of flowering plant and four ferns, as well as a wide variety of mosses, liverworts, fungi and cyanobacteria.

-Today the status of the Chagos Islands’ native flora depends very much on past exploitation of particular islands.
+Today the status of the Chagos Islands' native flora depends very much on past exploitation of particular islands.
 About 280 species of flowering plant and fern have now been recorded on the islands, but this increase reflects the introduction of non-native plants by humans, either accidentally or deliberately.
 As some of these non-native species have become invasive and pose a threat to the native ecosystems, plans are being developed to control them.
 On some islands native forests were felled to plant coconut palms for the production of copra oil.
 Other islands remain unspoiled and support a wide range of habitats, including unique Pisonia forests and large clumps of the gigantic fish poison tree (Barringtonia asiatica).
 Unspoiled islands provide us with the biological information that we need to re-establish the native plant communities on heavily altered islands.
 These efforts will ultimately help to improve the biodiversity of the Chagos Islands.